AUT-DSP/DSP-Winter2021-MATLAB/HW2/Chapter 4/README.md

 - Reconstruction
 - DownSampling
 - UpSampling

-HW2 Consists of 5 Questions:
+- Aliasing

-- Q1,Q2,Q3: MATLAB Coding Exercises
+HW2 Consists of 2 Questions:
-- Q4: MATLAB AppDesigner
+- Q1: Reconstruction Theory
-- Q5: MATLAB AppDesigner Bonus Question
+- Q4: MATLAB AppDesigner (Downsampling and Upsampling)

 Please **Read Submission** and Do all Theoretical and Coding Parts of Exercises and Publish your Work just like The **MATLAB HW-Template** given as Follows and Upload it in [Courses](https://courses.aut.ac.ir/)